 Stray dogs in Athens

 Ok, it’s a bit exaggerated, but there are definitely a hell of a lot of dogs in Athens.
+The current estimation is roughly 2 million dogs (and cats).
 I first noticed them when visiting the Acropolis: big, friendly dogs walking around the ruins or sleeping against pillars.

 “What’s the deal with all those stray dogs?”
 I asked our walking tour guide.